-Send talk proposals of around 300 words to firstname.lastname@example.org.
-Talks should be a maximum of 30 minutes in length, allowing for substantial time for discussion in a one-hour meeting.
-Please also include a CV, link to a personal website, or biographical statement indicating your interests in and experiences with craft and craft history.
-The submission deadline for consideration for the 2021–22 seminar season is July 31, 2021.
+Send talk proposals of around 300 words to firstname.lastname@example.org along with a CV, link to a personal website, or biographical statement indicating your interests in and experiences with craft and craft history, and your availability (Fall (October–December), Winter (January–March), Spring (April–May).
+Sessions will be held every third Thursday of the month and time slots will be selected to accommodate different time zones).
+The submission deadline for consideration for the Fall 2022–Winter 2023 seminar season is September 20, 2022.

 Top: Raqqa ware tile, Syria, 11th–12th century.
 Freer Gallery of Art and Arthur M. Sackler Gallery, Smithsonian Institution.